 - $25,000 or one year in jail, or both for subsequent offences (up from $15,000)

 - $50,000 for the first offence (up from $15,000)

 - $200,000 for subsequent offences (up from $50,000)

-If passed, Bill 25 will be implemented in two stages to give stakeholders time to adjust.
+Bill 25 is being implemented in two stages to give stakeholders time to adjust:

-- September 1: new provisions would introduce the definition of scrap metal, include a requirement for sellers to provide government-issued photo ID, require dealers to record the seller’s ID information and details of the transaction, and implement fines for non-compliance.
+- September 1, 2020: new provisions lists the definition of scrap metal, includes a requirement for sellers to provide government-issued photo ID, requires dealers to record the seller’s ID information and transaction details, and implements fines for non-compliance.

 - Protecting Albertans from metal theft (June 18, 2020)